Rayleigh-Plateau instability of an elasto-viscoplastic filament: Lower solvent viscosity

-In particular, for $\mJ=0.13$ and $\mW=10$, the chosen values for the computations in Fig.~\ref{fig:beta}, the yield criterion is not breached {\it en route} to the final state when $\beta\geq0.1$ (these parameter values lie to the right of the threshold marked by the red line in Fig.~\ref{fig:carpet}).
+Although the elastic oscillations are eventually damped, their excitation at finite amplitude and intermediate times can significantly impact the pinch-off dynamics.
+In particular, for $\mJ=0.13$ and $\mW=10$, the chosen values for the computations in Fig.~\ref{fig:beta}, the yield criterion is not breached {\it en route} to the final state when $\bet\geq0.1$ (these parameter values lie to the right of the threshold marked by the red line in Fig.~\ref{fig:carpet}).
 For smaller solvent viscosities, however, transient elastic oscillations provide a means to locally breach the yield stress.
 In the first example of Fig.~\ref{fig:beta}(a), yielding only arises during the peaks of the first five elastic oscillations.
-As a result, the thread acquires unrecoverably plastic strain over its thinnest section, where yielding occur has occurred (the blue portion in the upper panel of Fig. \ref{fig:beta}(a)).
-The final minimum radius is then slightly lower than predicted for a soft visco-elastic solid as can be seen in Fig.~\ref{fig:beta}(d), which plots time series of $h_{\min}(t)$ for each of the three solutions of panels (a,b,c), as well as additional solutions with large values of $\beta$ (which behave as such solids).
+As a result, the thread acquires unrecoverably plastic strain over its thinnest section, where yielding has occurred (the blue portion in the upper panel of Fig. \ref{fig:beta}(a)).
+The final minimum radius is then slightly lower than predicted for a soft visco-elastic solid as can be seen in Fig.~\ref{fig:beta}(d), which plots time series of $h_{\min}(t)$ for each of the three solutions of panels (a,b,c), as well as additional solutions with large values of $\bet$ (which behave as such solids).
 The maximum radius is also slightly higher because of the additional extension incurred over the thinned section, but this is not obvious in the time series of $h_{\max}(t)$ shown in Fig.~\ref{fig:beta}(e).

-For the second solution in Fig.~\ref{fig:beta}(b) with $\beta=0.01$, the yielding of the thread does not subside after the first few oscillations.
-Instead, the mean effect eventually destructively pushes the thinned section towards pinch-off.
-Simultaneously, the bulk of the fluid collects into an elastically deformed bead, whose periphery acquires unrecoverable plastic strain (upper panel of Fig. \ref{fig:beta}(b)).
-In other words, for small sufficiently small solvent viscosity, elastic oscillations can induce pinch-off even below the threshold marked by the red line in Fig.~\ref{fig:carpet}.